anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 Well, you might have figured an answer to this already.

-Yes you are right, it's ZOO_TICK_TIME!
-If this configuration is increased to a very huge number, then even zookeeper wouldn't know if the controller isn't functional and hence new one wouldn't be elected.
+Yes you are right, it's `ZOO_TICK_TIME`!
+If this configuration is increased to a huge number, then even zookeeper wouldn't know if the controller isn't functional and hence new one wouldn't be elected.
 Smart, right? 😆

 <div class="single-picture-container">